UoB-COMSM0166/2025-group-19/README.md

 </p>

 The stakeholders of Zodiac Catch are divided into four key groups:
-At the core level, the product itself—Zodiac Catch—delivers a fun and challenging brick-breaker experience with Chinese zodiac elements.
+At the core level, the product itself — Zodiac Catch — delivers a fun and challenging brick-breaker experience with Chinese zodiac elements.
 The development team, consisting of developers, designers, and a Scrum Master, is responsible for building, testing, and refining the game to ensure its quality and playability.
 In the containing system, professors and experts provide guidance, technical insights, and evaluation to support the game’s development.
 Finally, in the wider environment, casual and competitive gamers engage with the game, offering valuable feedback that helps enhance its quality and overall experience.